magento/merchdocs/src/cms/widget-create.md

 1. Locate the widget using filters above the grid and click the widget name.

 1. Make needed changes.

+   Review the steps for creating a widget for information about the widget options.

 1. Click the <span class="btn">Save</span>.